 Where did we get the name Oryxx?

-Native to South Africa (where Max is originally from) Oryx antelope prefer near-desert conditions and can survive without water for long periods.
-Newborn calves are able to run with the herd immediately after birth showing their strong perseverance.
-Both males and females possess permanent horns which are straight and narrow and curve backward like a scimitar.
+Native to South Africa, Max’s homeland, Oryx antelope prefer near-desert conditions and can survive without water for long periods.
+Newborn calves are able to run with the herd immediately after birth, showing their strong perseverance.
+Both males and females possess permanent horns which are straight and narrow, curving backwards like a scimitar.
 The horns are lethal and have been known to even kill lions.

-When Max’s parents first bought a sailboat in South Africa back in 1985, they ended up in Namibia teaching themselves to sail.
-With a bit of experience and knowledge on what they needed, they performed a refit and ended up living there for a while.
-During that time they fell in love with the Oryx residing in the region and eventually named the boat after these swift animals.
+When Max’s parents first bought a sailboat in South Africa back in 1985, they ended up in Namibia, teaching themselves to sail.
+With a bit of experience and knowledge on what they needed, they performed a refit of their boat and ended up living there for a while.
+During that time they fell in love with the Oryx that resided in the region and eventually named the boat after these swift animals.